camillejensen/Tableau-challenge/README.md

+# Tableau Citibike Challenge

+Use New York City ride share to uncover phenomena within the cities Citibike usage.

-# Examining User Trends between June 2019 and June 2020
+## Examining User Trends between June 2019 and June 2020

 The dashboard below represents user type trends in June 2019 and June 2020.
 User type is defined by customer--non-subscription riders, and Subscribers.
 <p align="center">